Birmingham Birth Injury Attorney

 When can you tell if my child suffered a birth injury?

 In many cases, doctors and parents know immediately when a child is born with a serious birth injury.
-On other occasions, serous birth injuries can go undetected until their signs and symptoms start to appear later in a child’s life, typically in the form of abnormal or delayed development.
+On other occasions, serious birth injuries can go undetected until their signs and symptoms start to appear later in a child’s life, typically in the form of abnormal or delayed development.

 Common indicators of birth injury include: